premchandmullamuri/premchandmullamuri/README.md

-- 👋 Hi, I’m @premchandmullamuri
+- 👋 Hi, I’m Premchand Mullamuri

-- 👀 I’m interested in ...Developing
+👀 I’m interested in: Data Science and Machine Learning.
-- 💞️ I’m looking to collaborate on ...LinkedIn
+💼 I’m looking to collaborate on: LinkedIn and data science projects.
-- 📫 How to reach me ...+91 9542990516
+📫 How to reach me: +1 201-253-6668 or connect with me on Linkedin.
 <!---
 premchandmullamuri/premchandmullamuri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.